floss1138/dbDotCad/README.md

 or File -> Drawing Properties...
 Summary tab

 #### Creating a block
 By creating an identification block with a Title, and optionally Subject and Filename attributes, this can be picked up during an export in cases where the existing blocks have not included this information (as is best practice).
 The HANDLE is automatically created and populated.
 The block name is also mandatory with the reserved name of BLOCKNAME.
-The value is a user choice but another best practice is to incude a version number after the name.
+The value is a user choice but another best practice is to include a version number after the name.

 `BEDIT`
 In the block to create or edit field, give the block a name 'DDC_ID_V1'